Governance

 Proof of Current Residence

-To verify your Colorado residency*, you’ll be asked to provide a copy of one of the following documents during the application process:
+To verify your Colorado residency*, you'll need to provide a copy of one or more documents according to your residency status, as outlined below:

-- A mortgage statement from the past 60 days
+- Mortgage statement from the past 60 days

 *Colorado residency is required except for students of military families who maintain Colorado as their state of legal residence for tax and voter registration purposes.